Survivorship support for uterine cancer

 Addressing fertility and sexual function concerns

-Uterine cancer can affect fertility and sexual function for some women.
-We will work with you to discuss fertility options from the beginning of treatment.
-We can refer you to fertility providers and clinics in your hometown, and discuss a variety of fertility procedures.
+Uterine cancer may affect fertility and sexual function for some women.
+Our survivorship team is available to work with you to discuss fertility options from the beginning of treatment.
+We may refer you to fertility providers and clinics in your hometown, and discuss a variety of fertility procedures.